Berliner FC Dynamo: Contemporary supporter scene

 One of the most well-known books in Germany about the supporter scene of BFC Dynamo is "Der BFC war schuld am Mauerbau" by author and BFC Dynamo fan Andreas Gläser (de).
 The book was first published in 2002 and describes the supporter scene from the late 1970s and forward.
 Gläser grew up in Prenzlauer Berg and became a supporter of BFC Dynamo in te 1970s.
 The book "Stadionpartisanen - Fans und Hooligans in der DDR", by authors Anne Hahn and Frank Willmann (de), first published in 2007, also contains extensive interviews with BFC Dynamo supporters from the late 1970s and forward.
 The book "Riot Boys!" by Jochen Schramm, published posthumously in 1995, depicts the supporter scene of BFC Dynamo in the early 1980s and contains stories of violent away trips.

 BFC Dynamo, its reputation and supporter scene, was the theme of stage play "Dynamoland" by Gudrun Herrbold.
 The play was set up in 2007 and involved young football players from BFC Dynamo as well as Andreas Gläser and Sven Friedrich, who is the owner of the clothing store Hoolywood and a BFC Dynamo fan.

 In an interview with football magazine 11 Freunde about the play, Friedrich stated that he doesn't want to have anything to do with Nazis.
 Gläser clarified that they both come from the "alternative spectrum".

 The clothing store Hoolywood on Schönhauser Allee in Prenzlauer Berg was founded at the beginning of the 1990s and became a store for left-wing subculture.
 The owner of the store, Sven Friedrich, was involved in the supporter scene of BFC Dynamo in the East German era.
 The store has been an advertising partner of BFC Dynamo.
-Hollywood closed its store in Prenzlauer Berg in 2025, but continues its business online.
+Hoolywood closed its store in Prenzlauer Berg in 2025, but continues its business online.

 German rap musician Joe Rilla (de) has dedicated a song to BFC Dynamo.
 The song is called "Heb die Faust Hoch (BFC Dynamo Straßenhymne)" and was released in 2008.
 Joe Rilla comes from the locality of Marzahn and has a background in the 1990s BFC Dynamo hooligan scene.